bridge-core/bridge-core.github.io/content/docs/extension-docs/custom-components.md

 			newData: any
 		) => any
 	) => void
+	sourceBlock: () => any
 	location: string
 	identifier: string
+	projectNamespace: string
+	onActivated: (eventResponse: any) => void
+	onDeactivated: (eventResponse: any) => void
 }
 ```

+-	`sourceBlock(): any`
+	Access the source block that your component currently gets applied to.

+-	`onActivated(eventResponse: any): void`
+	Trigger an event reponse whenever your component gets applied to this block

+-	`onDeactivated(eventResponse: any): void`
+	Trigger an event reponse whenever your component gets removed from this block

 ### Creating Files

 Files can also be automatically created with custom components.
 Functions that can be called to create files are:

--   `animation(animation: any, condition: string | false) => string` which returns the name of the animation
+-   `animation(animation: any, condition: string | false): string` which returns the name of the animation

--   `animationController(animationController: any, condition: string | false) => string` which returns the name of the animation controller
+-   `animationController(animationController: any, condition: string | false): string` which returns the name of the animation controller

-Other undocumented functions that can also create files such as dialouge and client entity files.
+-	`client.create(clientEntity: any, formatVersion?: string): void`

+-	`dialogueScene(sceneDefinition: any, openDialogue?: boolean): void`

 ## Extension Manifest